What is Continuous Glucose Monitoring (CGM)?

 When glucose levels are stable and the system is correctly calibrated (if needed), the BGL and the SG are likely to show similar readings.
 When glucose levels are changing quickly (such as after giving insulin, eating, exercise or hypo treatment, or when you are unwell etc.) you should expect differences between the two readings.
 It takes time for the glucose to move from the blood stream into the interstital fluid area.

-CGM systems currently available (for injection users)
+CGM systems currently available (for insulin injections)

 Dexcom G6 CGM